roots/bedrock/README.md

 7. Update variables in secret.json file.
 8. If this is not a brand new project, pull database dump from production server: `grunt process_dumps`.
 Otherwise, skip this step.
 9. Install packages: `composer install`
-10. Add the Vagrant box: `vagrant box add efeqdev/wp-ubuntu-14.04`
+10. If you don't already have it in your system, add the Vagrant box: `vagrant box add efeqdev/wp-ubuntu-14.04`
-11. Update /provisioning/hosts file with the correct application_name variable
+11. Update /provisioning/hosts file with the correct application_name variable.
+12. If this project is brand new and there is no production or staging database, comment out the last task "Source Databases" in provisioning/playbooks/wp-lamp-setup.yml.
+Remember later to comment that back in when the site has been launched to production.
+13. If this project already has a production database, run `grunt db_to_dev`.
+14. Grab the .env and deploy config files from the remote server located in /home/yourprojectname/local_dev_files.
+Put them in you local repo - overwrite the existing files.
-12. Start Vagrant and provision the box: `vagrant up`.
-When asked if you want to source the database, answer 'y' if you did Step 7.
+14. Start Vagrant and provision the box: `vagrant up`.
-13. Check out http://yourprojectname.dev to confirm the site is up.
+15. Check out http://yourprojectname.dev to confirm the site is up.
-14. Log in to PHPMyAdmin at http://192.168.33.10/phpmyadmin (Username: wp_db_u Password: password)
+16. Log in to PHPMyAdmin at http://192.168.33.10/phpmyadmin (Username: wp_db_u Password: password)

 See Commands section for more detailed explanation of available tasks.